DorkOS

 Workflow: The backend agent finishes an API change and publishes the new OpenAPI spec to Relay.
 The frontend agent receives it, generates updated API client code, and runs its own tests.
 Once both are green, either agent notifies the deployment agent to trigger a release.

-Human-in-the-Loop via External Adapters
+Human-in-the-Loop via Telegram

 Next Steps